i-doit/api-client-php/CONTRIBUTING.md

 ## Requirements

-Developers must meet some more requirements:
+Developers must meet these requirements:

 -   See requirements mentioned in the [documentation](README.md)
--   You need at least PHP 7.2 (7.3 is recommended), for example to run unit tests
+-   You need at least PHP 7.2 (7.3 is recommended, 7.4 should work)
 -   [Xdebug](https://xdebug.org/), needed for code coverage with phpunit
 -   [Composer](https://getcomposer.org/)
 -   [Git](https://git-scm.com/)